dan131fram3/PotHoneyProj/README.md

 This will create the graph called ‘honeypot_port_results.png’. **Note - there will need to be logged attacks against ports before the graph can be produced**.

-To open this file while in the command line use `xdg-open honeypot` to view it
+To open this file while in the command line use `xdg-open honeypot_port_results.png` .

 #### Credits